ericfreyer/workout_tracker/readme.md

 * [Credits](#credits)

 # Installation
-Install express, mongodb.
-Run node server.js to initialize the program.
+Npm install, npm run seed, and mongodb.
+Run node server.js or npm run start to start the server locally.

 # Usage
-This program allows you to keep track of your workouts.
+This program allows you to keep track of your workouts, where you can then see it charted in a graph to track your progress.

 # License
 No licenses.